Coin collecting

 Coin collecting is the collecting of coins or other forms of minted legal tender.

-Coins of interest to collectors often include those that were in circulation for only a brief time, coins with mint errors, and especially beautiful or historically significant pieces.
+Coins of interest to collectors include beautiful, rare, and historically significant pieces.
+Collectors may be interested, for example, in complete sets of a particular design or denomination, coins that were in circulation for only a brief time, or coins with errors.
 Coin collecting can be differentiated from numismatics, in that the latter is the systematic study of currency as a whole, though the two disciplines are closely interlinked.

 Many factors determine a coin's value including grade, rarity, and popularity.
 Commercial organizations offer grading services and will grade, authenticate, attribute, and encapsulate most coins.